brent-stone/avengercon_2025/docs/workshop/1_hello_workshop.md

         ![Kasm Workspace](1_images/kasm_workspace.png)

-        :material-alert-circle-check:{ .green } After successfully loging in for the first time, stop the deployment with `ctrl+c` or `⌘-c` in the terminal used to run the script.
+        :material-alert-circle-check:{ .green } After successfully loging in for the first time, stop the deployment with `ctrl+c` or `control-c` in the terminal used to run the script.
 Then uncomment the following lines in the appropriate `docker-compose-dev-container.<architecture>.yaml` file to get a live sync of the workshop files inside the Kasm Workspace Ubuntu desktop.
-If you're using a visual IDE like VSCode or PyCharm, select the commented lines and press `ctrl+/` or `⌘-/` to quickly uncomment.
+If you're using a visual IDE like VSCode or PyCharm, select the commented lines and press `ctrl + /` or `⌘ + /` to quickly uncomment.

         ``` py linenums="1" hl_lines="18-21" title="docker-compose-dev-container.ARCHITECTURE.yaml"
         services: